PoliticalGraveyard.com

 Wells, Robert William (d.
 1864) — of St. Charles County, Mo.
 Missouri state attorney general, 1826-36; delegate to Missouri state constitutional convention 14th District, 1845-46.
 Died September 22, 1864.
 Burial location unknown.

-Wells, Rodney Deane — U.S. Vice Consul in Guatemala City, 1932.
-Presumed deceased.
+Wells, Rodney Deane — U.S. Vice Consul in Guatemala City, as of 1932.
 Burial location unknown.

 Wells, Rolfe L. — of Cass County, Mich.
 Democrat.
 Candidate for Michigan state house of representatives from Cass County, 1940, 1942.
 Presumed deceased.
 Burial location unknown.

 Wells, Ronnie — Democrat.
-Candidate in primary for Kentucky state senate 8th District, 1990.
+Candidate for Kentucky state senate 8th District, 1990.
 Still living as of 1990.

 Wells, Rosa Marie — of Portsmouth, Va.
 Democrat.
 Alternate delegate to Democratic National Convention from Virginia, 1980.
 Female.
 Still living as of 1980.

 Wells, Mrs. Roy M. — of Langdon, Cavalier County, N.Dak.
 Republican.
-Delegate to Republican National Convention from North Dakota, 1960.
+Delegate to Republican National Convention from North Dakota, 1956 (alternate), 1960.
 Female.
 Still living as of 1960.

 Wells, S. D. — of Tyler County, W.Va.
 Member of West Virginia state house of delegates from Tyler County, 1907-08.
 Burial location unknown.